memgraph/docs/mage/installation/source.md

 ### Prerequisits

-You need to install few things in order to build MAGE from source.
-Run following command to set up machine for MAGE installation.
+To install MAGE from source, first set up the machine by running the following commands:

 ```bash
 sudo apt-get update && apt-get install -y \